Frequently asked questions

-Can I purchase access for less than 12 months?
+Can I have access for less than 12 months?

 Can more than one person use a single licence?

-Can I have access for more than 12 months?
+Can I access the e-learning for more than 12 months?

-If you have purchased a licence and pay by monthly or quarterly subscription then your payments continue automatically and you do not need to re-register.
+If you have purchased a licence and pay by monthly subscription then your payments continue automatically and you do not need to re-register.